Hair Salon Project

 Hair salons may offer a safe community space to engage young women and address barriers related to sexual and reproductive health (SRH).
 In settings such as Lesotho, where young women face enormous SRH challenges, novel and accessible spaces besides traditional health facility settings are urgently needed.
 HIV- and pregnancy-related complications are still the leading cause of death among young women in high HIV prevalence settings in sub-Saharan Africa.

-We plan an innovative cross-sectional survey – designed and conducted in collaboration with citizen scientists – to gather data among 100 hair stylists and 300 clients across Lesotho.
+From March – July 2024, we implemented an innovative cross-sectional survey – designed and conducted in collaboration with citizen scientists – and gathered data among 100 hair stylists and 300 clients across Lesotho.
 The findings are complemented by qualitative research, narrative storytelling and a video documentary.

 The project consortium consists of partners from the Division of Clinical Epidemiology, Basel, Switzerland, the Epidemiology, Biostatistic and Prevention Institute, Zurich, Switzerland, the Milken Institute School of Public Health, George Washington University, Washington, USA, the Colorado School of Public Health, Denver, USA, the CHUV Lausanne, Switzerland – coordinated by The Hub in Lesotho.